mubix/WhiteChapel/README.md

 4. Generate hash tables for all popular hash types based on searched password, uploaded dictionaries, and cracked hashes

+## Pre-Installation

+WhiteChapel requires you to have ElasticSearch running.

+You can download it here: http://www.elasticsearch.org/download/

+Once you have it downloaded, if you are using the tar, just 'cd' into the bin directory and do a ```./elasticsearch -f ``` to start elastic search up.

 ## Installation::